 In addition to my roles within the University I am:

-Below are the travel and expenses for Professor Stuart Bell covering the period August 2017 to July 2018.
+Below are the travel costs and expenses for Prof Bell, the Dean of the Faculty of Social Sciences, for the period August 2020 until July 2021.